 - Asylum seekers will have to pay the I-765 fee also.

 - For us business lawyers:

-- All I-129 forms will be redesigned to be specific for visa categories- I-129H1b, I-129L, I-1290 etc. The supplemental questions will be incorporated with the forms and thus the fees will be accordingly set.
+- All I-129 forms will be redesigned to be specific for visa categories- I-129H1b, I-129L, I-1290 etc. The supplemental questions will be incorporated into the forms and thus the fees will be set accordingly.
 I can imagine that the forms will not be redesigned for the better.

-- In most cases visa categories, the fees will more than double.
+- In most visa categories, the fees will more than double.